1862 Arkansas gubernatorial election

 The 1862 Arkansas gubernatorial election was the ninth gubernatorial election, held on Monday, October 6, 1862.
-In the midst of the American Civil War, Colonel Harris Flanagin easily defeated incumbent Governor Henry M. Rector and Independent candidate John S. H. Rainey with 69.06% of the vote.
+In the midst of the American Civil War, Colonel Harris Flanagin easily defeated incumbent Governor Henry M. Rector and Independent candidate John S. H. Rainey with 68.06% of the vote.
 Flanagin took office as the seventh governor on November 15, 1862.

 It was the only gubernatorial election conducted following the adoption of Arkansas's second constitution.
 The Democratic Party did not field a candidate and endorsed Flanagin.
+A new state constitution had been adopted, cutting two years off Rector's term.